-Safety

-- Reduce pedestrian accidents by increasing the safety factor. - Perceptions of the safety of non-motorized travel strongly influence decisions about alternative modes of travel for many. - Reducing either the width or number of travel lanes (road diet) to make space for shoulder or bike paths will improve safety.
+Safety - Reduce pedestrian accidents by increasing the safety factor.
+Perceptions of the safety of non-motorized travel strongly influence decisions about alternative modes of travel for many.
+Reducing either the width or number of travel lanes (road diet) to make space for shoulder or bike paths will improve safety.
+On average, a pedestr was killed in the US ev 88 minutes in traffic crashes in 2017.
+Health $\mathbf{X}$ Walking or biking to school may result in reduced child obesity rates.
+Sedentary lifestyles are associated with a host of long-term health problems.
+Sidewalks, bike paths and access to transit increases level of physical activity.
+Between 1989 and 20 child obesity rates hav risen dramatically, whi the percentage of walk or biking to school ha dropped.
+Access Ċ A variety of transportation options allows everyone - particularly people with disabilities and older adults - to get out and stay connected to the community.
+Designing a street to accommodate those with mobility challenges may reduce overall pedestrian risk.
+54% ot older America living in inhospitable neighborhoods say th would walk and ride m often if things improve Environm ent Carbon-dioxide emission can be reduced by 2 pounds per day or mo

-Health

-- Walking or biking to school may result in reduced child obesity rates. - Sedentary lifestyles are associated with a host of long-term health problems. - Sidewalks, bike paths and access to transit increases level of physical activity.

-Access

-- A variety of transportation options allows everyone particularly people with disabilities and older adults to get out and stay connected to the community. - Designing a street to accommodate those with mobility challenges may reduce overall pedestrian risk.

-Environment